hagabb/blog/README.md

 # About

-This is a place for me to post blogs about Intel&reg; software products.
+This is a place for me to post example codes and blogs about Intel&reg; software products.

 ## Permissions